Pure Strength

 Pure Strength was a vintage Strongman championship held for four consecutive years from 1987 to 1990 in Scotland and England which was conceptualized and organized by Dutchman Tjalling van den Bosch.
 The championships were revered for their creative events combining historical and contemporary elements together.

 Some historians and analysts regard the 1987 first edition of the championships, as the replacement for World's Strongest Man which didn't happen that year.
 The next three editions were team championships, which later inspired the World's Strongest Team.

 Championship history

 1987 (individual championship)

-The first year of the championships was initially known as "Pure Strength Challenge" and it was an individual competition featuring only Bill Kazmaier, Geoff Capes and Jón Páll Sigmarsson.
+The first year of the championships was initially known as "Pure Strength Challenge" and it was an individual competition featuring only Bill Kazmaier, Geoff Capes and Jón Páll Sigmarsson - the three men who had collectively won all seven of the World's Strongest Man titles from 1980-86, and taken most of the other podium places too (Sigmarsson and Kazmaier were also to take 1st and 2nd in WSM 1988): although this was the first occasion that Kazmaier and Sigmarsson competed against each other at the top of their game, Capes having competed against both.
 The competition was held at Huntly Castle in Aberdeenshire, Scotland.
-Jón Páll dominated and won 8 out of 10 events to become the champion.
+Jón Páll dominated and won 8 out of 10 events to become the champion ahead of Kazmaier, while Capes - already trailing in third place - suffered an injury late on, and missed the last two events.
 Events featured claymore front hold, McGlashen stones, cannon pull, caber toss, weight over bar, vertical hoist, log lift, Samson's barrow, cart-wheel deadlift and Dinnie stones; and the three athletes collectively broke eight world records.

 Some strength historians and analysts regard it as the replacement for World's Strongest Man in that year while many believe it to be Jón Páll's most dominant performance ever, surpassing all four of his World's Strongest Man victories.